Thermatix/boxSDK/readme.md

 ```

 ##File uploading:
-Currently the client supports uploading files from the server to box, the best way to do this is to use the methodLayerfunction 'uploadFile'.
+Currently the client supports uploading files from the server to box, the best way to do this is to use the method Layer function 'uploadFile'.

 It will open the file and handle filename and formating so box can understand it.

 The file object requires specific formating:

-. filename = The whole filepath (the file name itself is taken automatically).
+- filename = The whole filepath (the file name itself is taken automatically)
-. parent_id = The id of the folder you wish to upload to.
+- parent_id = The id of the folder you wish to upload to

 The function requires a client, a file object and a callback, you can use it like so:
 ###File Upload with methodlayer function: